authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Web Application Secutity
 ++++++++++++++++++++++++

+XML Security
+************

-The AuthZForce web application exposes a XML-based API.
+The AuthzForce web application exposes a XML-based API.
 Therefore it is vulnerable to XML denial-of-service attacks.
 To mitigate these attacks, there are two solutions:

-* **Authzforce native protection**: you can add the following `Environment entries <https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Environment_Entries>`_ in Authzfoce webapp context file ``/etc/tomcat8/Catalina/localhost/authzforce-ce.xml`` (if an entry is absent or its value is negative, the default value is used):
+* **Authzforce native protection**: you can add the following `Environment entries <https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Environment_Entries>`_ in Authzforce webapp context file ``/etc/tomcat8/Catalina/localhost/authzforce-ce.xml`` (if an entry is absent or its value is negative, the default value is used):

   .. code-block:: xml